secondparty/dipper/README.md

 ### Maps

-Maps (or "named lists" as we sometimes call them).
+Dipper converts maps (or "named lists" as we sometimes call them).

 ```yaml
 map: